 What to insist on?

-Get clarity & peace of mind
+Get clarity & peace of mind about legal compliance

-Directors and business leaders have a core duty to oversee legal risk and compliance.
+Directors and business leaders have a core duty to oversee legal risk and corporate compliance.
 This means getting real clarity that obligations are complied with, and risks identified.

 To get clarity and peace of mind, you need clear and reliable answers to the following questions: